awsdocs/aws-iot-docs/developerguide/ios-sdk-create-job.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/job-mqtt-message-succeeded.png)

- also publishes a completed `job` event\.
+AWS IoT Core also publishes a completed `job` event\.
 You can see this event by subscribing to the `$aws/events/job/example-job-01/completed` topic in the MQTT client\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/job-mqtt-message-completed.png)